Klipper3d/klipper/docs/Status_Reference.md

 - `mcu_constants.<constant_name>`: Compile time constants reported by the micro-controller.
 The available constants may differ between micro-controller architectures and with each code revision.
+- `mcu_kconfig.defconfig`: The minimal build configuration (`savedefconfig` output) the micro-controller firmware was compiled from, as reported by the micro-controller. `None` if the firmware predates this feature or does not provide it.
 - `last_stats.<statistics_name>`: Statistics information on the
   micro-controller connection.